Category: Executive Communication

 Early bird ends December 31st β€’ 60 seats β€’ Full refund guarantee

-Mary Beth Hazeldine is a qualified clinical hypnotherapist and Managing Director of Winning Presentations.
-She spent 24 years in corporate banking at JPMorgan, PwC, Royal Bank of Scotland, and Commerzbank.
+Mary Beth Hazeldine is a qualified clinical hypnotherapist and Owner & Managing Director of Winning Presentations.
+She spent 25 years in corporate banking at JPMorgan, PwC, Royal Bank of Scotland, and Commerzbank.
 After struggling with presentation anxiety for her first five years, she discovered that frameworks β€” not fake confidence β€” were the key to becoming a confident presenter.
-She has since trained over 5,000 executives to present with genuine confidence.
+She works with executives across financial services, consulting, and corporate leadership, helping them present with genuine confidence.

 19 Dec 2025